bluewingtitan/bluewingtitan/README.md

 - Content Creation feels better than Content Consumption

 > Care for a C Joke?
 Knock Knock! — Race Condition.
 Did you get it?
 The reference?
 Do you need pointers?

-<sub>Oh.
-Here is my [Personal Website](https://bluewingtitan.com) I didn't link to earlier because it does not format correctly in the brave browser because of reasons?!?
-The information on there is contained within the information here, so you are not missing out.</sub>